MonashMath/SCI1022/Git.md

 <a name="fig_ssh_keys_2"></a> <img src="figures/add_ssh_key_step2.png" alt="" width="100%"/><br>
 Figure 2.
 Linking your public SSH key with your GitHub account.
 (Step 2)

 In [Figure 2](#fig_ssh_keys_2), you have to fill two text boxes, the one labelled as "Title", and the one labelled as "Key".
-First, in the one labelled as "Title" you can put whatever (intention revealing) name you like to your key.
+First, in the one labelled as "Title" you can put whatever (meaningfully descriptive) name you like for your key.
 In this case, we put "Public Key at MVAZ1STUL01023's Cygwin node", where `MVAZ1STUL01023` is the name of the MoVE compute node that is hosting the public key (you can retrieve it from the shell prompt or typing the `hostname` command.)
 Second, in the one labelled as "Key" you have to put your public SSH key, that is, the contents of the previously generated `id_rsa.pub` file.
 To this end, you can display on screen the contents of the file:

 ```bash
 $ cat ~/.ssh/id_rsa.pub